Mortgage

 Looking to own your home outright even faster than 15 years?
 Here are some options:

-• Custom loan terms Some lenders offer conventional fixed-rate mortgages with custom loan terms that allow you to choose a loan term between 8 and 14 years.
+• Custom loan terms.
+Some lenders offer conventional fixed-rate mortgages with custom loan terms between eight and 14 years.
 Want to own your home outright by your 50th birthday, or some other major life event?
 In some cases, you can even choose exactly when your loan will be paid off.

 Longer loan terms

 Wondering if there’s a way to stretch out your loan term beyond the standard 30 years?
-It’s possible to get a 40-year mortgage, but not very common.
-Most lenders will only offer a 40-year loan to homeowners who are struggling to make payments and only as part of a loan modification that will help them avoid mortgage default.
+It’s possible to get a 40-year mortgage, though not very common.
+Most lenders will only offer a 40-year loan to homeowners who are struggling to make payments and only as part of a loan modification that will help them avoid foreclosure.

 Interest-only loans